 In the 1890’s, leadership of the College was handed to Edward B. Hoover.
 In addition to his work at the College, Hoover was very interested in developing the business opportunities available in town, and was a charter member in organizing the local Chamber of Commerce.
 Hoover’s involvement with other business leaders gave him specific insight into which specific skills local employers needed.
 Quick to respond, Santa Barbara Business College, under Hoover’s direction, adapted quickly to teach specific skills that were in demand.

-Over the years, the College added programs to meet the demands of emerging industries and technology and expanded to five communities in Southern California.
-Throughout the last century - including the Great Depression, countless earthquakes, and two world wars - SBBCollege was a constant presence along California's Central Coast.
+In the years that followed, the College added programs to meet the demands of emerging industries and technology and expanded to additional communities in Southern California.
+Throughout the last century - including the Great Depression, countless earthquakes, and two world wars - SBBCollege remained a presence along California's Central Coast.

-In 1988, then-President Dean Johnston commented on the College's historic anniversary.
+Dean Johnston, a lifelong educator and school administrator, came to lead the College in 1979 in a partnership with investor and business owner, Wallace Wong.
+In 1988, Johnston commented on the College's historic 100th anniversary.
 “As we celebrate the College’s 100th year, we feel we have succeeded in fulfilling a need in our community, for students and employers.”
-Johnston came to lead the College in 1979 in a partnership with Wallace Wong, a successful investor and business owner.
-In 2005, Matthew Johnston became President of the College.
+In 2005, Matthew Johnston became President of the College, having worked his way up through the ranks as an instructor, staff member, and administrator.
 At that time, Dean Johnston moved to the post of Chief Executive Officer.